·

 Steps to Feeling Good Enough

-Recognise & Embrace Your Unique Self
+Recognise and Embrace Your Unique Self

 Everyone is different, with different values, strengths, weaknesses, likes, dislikes and personality.